konstantinos061/smart_home/README.md

 # Smart Home IoT Platform Starter

-This starter package refactors your weather-ingestion prototype into a LoRa/LoRaWAN-ready backend skeleton.

 ## Included
 - FastAPI ingestion and control API
 - Concrete SQLAlchemy models for gateways, nodes, telemetry, events, commands, and alerts